-1. TRANSLATION OF CLASSIFICATIONS UNDER THE PORT ARTHUR HISTORIC SITE STAFF AGREEMENT
+1. TRANSLATION OF CLASSIFICATIONS UNDER THE FOUR STREAM AWARDS

-- (a) General Information about Translation from the previous Port Arthur Historic Site Staff Agreement - (i) In this clause, 'translation' refers the process of moving from the previous classification structure under the Tourism Operations, Administration, Conservation & Infrastructure and Professional Streams contained in the Port Arthur Historic Site Staff Agreement 2009 to the new classification structure under this award. - (ii) Reclassification of a substantive level as a result of the Review Process is regarded as a translation change and the employee is translated accordingly with effect from the first full pay period commencing on or after 5 March 2009. - (iii) All salary increases due to translation under this clause are effective from the first full pay period on or after the translation date. - (iv) Where an employee is to progress to a higher level within a band, in accordance with Clause 5 - Advancement Assessment and Salary Progression in Part II - SALARIES AND RELATED MATTERS on a date that coincides with a scheduled translation date, the progression is deemed to have occurred first and then translation may occur, if indicated.
-Salary increases due to normal progression (not translation) are effective immediately.
+- (a) General Information about Translation from the Previous Four Stream Awards - (i) In this clause, 'translation' refers the process of moving from the previous classification structure under the Professional Employees Award, Administrative and Clerical Employees Award, Operational Employees Award and the Technical Employees Award, to the new classification structure under this award. - (ii) Initial movement to new streams is on a point-to-point basis effective from 27 November 2008. - (iii) Reclassification of a substantive level as a result of the Review Process is regarded as a translation change and the employee is translated accordingly with effect from the first full pay period commencing on or after 5 March 2009. - PROVIDED that arrangements for targeted occupational groups under clause 2 of this Appendix may result in an employee being classified at a different band level. - (iv) All salary increases due to translation under this clause are effective from the first full pay period on or after the translation date. - (v) Where an employee is to progress to a higher level within a band, in accordance with Clause 4 Advancement Assessment and Progression in Part II SALARIES AND RELATED MATTERS on a date that coincides with a scheduled translation date, the progression is deemed to have occurred first and then translation may occur, if indicated. - Salary increases due to normal progression (not translation) are effective immediately. - (vi) The actual salary payable to an employee will depend on a number of factors, including: - (1) Whether or not the employee was an employee at 27 November 2008; - (2) The previous classification of the employee, including personal classification, at 30 November 2008; - (3) The salary increment level for the employee at 27 November 2008;